 Failure to report such breaches can be subject to hefty fines and penalties by state and industry regulators.
 When you service clients in multiple states, a single breach can lead to costly legal expenses to satisfy the impacted states' notification requirements.
 Having proper Cyber Liability Insurance not only assists in covering these expenses but also in managing the crisis.

-How can I learn more about the insurance products offered by Mercer Health & Benefits Administration LLC and how they can best serve my insurance needs?
+How can I learn more about the insurance products offered by AMBA and how they can best serve my insurance needs?

 The average cost of a data breach is $204 per lost record, with more than half of such costs attributable to lost customers and the associated public relations expenses to rebuild an organization’s reputation.1 The below examples illustrate situations in which the costs incurred to remediate a data breach were significant.